-Built-in traditional Arab village building style, its narrow alleys, massive stone walls, and thick-walled houses have remained mostly intact.
+Built-in traditional Arab village building style, narrow alleys, massive stone walls, and thick-walled houses have remained mostly intact.
 The dramatic biblical landscape surrounding the village, complete with ancient terraces, olive presses, and other agricultural systems, are also well preserved and are home to a fantastic diversity of flora and fauna.
 Ein-Kerem is surrounded by ancient olive groves, some of which are 1,200 years old.

 Ein-Kerem is considered the birthplace of St. John the Baptist and the site of St. Mary’s Visitation.
 As such, it has become a major Christian pilgrimage site.
 The first churches, St. John Ba’Harim and the Visitation, were built in 4th-century Byzantine times, then rebuilt by the Crusaders in the 12th century.

 Today’s churches and bell towers were constructed in the 19th century on the Crusader foundations.
 There are seven active churches and monasteries of different denominations in the village today.
-In the basements of some of the village houses, ancient Jewish ritual baths from Second Temple times have been found.
+In some of the village houses’ basements, ancient Jewish ritual baths from Second Temple times have been found.

-After the establishment of the State of Israel in 1948, new immigrants from North Africa, Yemen, and Turkey settled in the village.
+After establishing the State of Israel in 1948, new immigrants from North Africa, Yemen, and Turkey settled in the village.
 They would draw water from the spring or buy it from water sellers.
 Kerosene was used to heat their homes.
 Those were years of austerity, but the fertile land and surrounding orchards gave the villagers plenty of fruit and vegetables.

 During the 1920s, many famous artists came to paint Ein Kerem.
 Among them were Ruben Rubin, Israel Paldi, Ziona Tager, Anna Ticho, and Nahum Guttman.
 Teddy Kollek, the renowned Mayor of Jerusalem, had intended to turn the village into an artists’ center, but this dream was never fulfilled.
 Nevertheless, many painters, musicians, writers, and sculptors live and work in Ein-Kerem today.
 The village of Ein-Kerem and its surrounding cultural landscape is under consideration by UNESCO as a World Heritage Site.